hburden/DAT256/README.md

 - Wikipedia is a good [starting point](https://en.wikipedia.org/wiki/Business_Model_Canvas)-->

 Android:
-- The code and docs for Semcon's Android AUTO project are available as a [zip-file](https://drive.google.com/open?id=1NFzNeMOzE3JKJl-jNnktWiuvumyZDgHS) on Google Drive.
-To install and run, follow the instructions until step 1.3
+- The code and docs for Semcon's Android AUTO project are available as a [zip-file](https://drive.google.com/open?id=1NFzNeMOzE3JKJl-jNnktWiuvumyZDgHS) on Google Drive
 - Useful [patterns for Android][AndroidPatterns] applications

 ## Schedule